1712n/dn-institute/content/market-health/huobi_investigation.md

 ![sol-usdt volume metrics](img/huobi-investigation/tx-size-sol.png)
 ![sui-usdt volume metrics](img/huobi-investigation/tx-size-sui.png)

-<p style="text-align: center;">Average transaction size, volume, and trade count on multiple Huobi�s spot market over time, June - July 2023</p>
+<p style="text-align: center;">Average transaction size, volume, and trade count on multiple Huobi-s spot market over time, June - July 2023</p>

 The main indicator, which signals about abnormal activity, is huge jumps in average size of a transaction.
 Normally this value is always volatile.
 Low std values and rare but significant changes in average value of this metric strongly indicates dominating artificial trading activity.